 Negotiating Tip One: Be Bold

-This woman boldly asks for Joab.
+The wise woman of Abel of Beth-maacah boldly asks for Joab.
 Joab outranked her, was more important than her, and was certainly more powerful than she was.
 But she believed in the righteousness of her cause.
 She didn’t send a messenger to do it for her.
 She didn’t ask another man to approach Joab on her behalf.
 No, she was willing and ready to make the request on her own.

 So when you need to negotiate for something that you believe is right, you must be bold about it.
 Whether in business or even Christian circles, do not let male-dominated leadership deter you from asking for what you want if you believe it is the right thing.
 The Bible is filled with women that had to confront male leadership to acquire what they wanted and needed.
 This wise woman was just one of many.Whether in business or even Christian circles, do not let male-dominated leadership deter you from asking for what you want if you believe it is the right thing.
 Click To Tweet

 Although it seems that boldness and humility stand in juxtaposition to one another, it is possible to do both.
 This woman shows us how to do this perfectly.
 When Joab finally comes to her, the first words she speaks are, “Listen to the words of your servant.”
 These words acknowledge his position of authority and in doing so she is respectful in her tone.
 She also acknowledges her position vis-à-vis Joab and therefore shows humility.
 Boldness is the willingness to approach the general.
 Humility is being willing to acknowledge who the higher authorities are.

 Showing respect and humility in any situation makes you likable and it is also Biblical.
 Most people are willing to work with someone that is likable.
 If your tone is arrogant or rude, those you are trying to convince will make up their mind about your proposal before you even get a chance to present it.